Sabalenka beats Kvitova 6-3, 6-3 to win Qatar Open - WHIZ News

-DOHA, Qatar (AP) — Aryna Sabalenka of Belarus won her sixth title with a 6-3, 6-3 victory over Petra Kvitova in the Qatar Open final on Saturday.
+DOHA, Qatar (AP) — Aryna Sabalenka of Belarus won the sixth title of her career with a 6-3, 6-3 victory over Petra Kvitova in the Qatar Open final on Saturday.

-The 21-year-old Sabalenka needed less than 75 minutes to complete the convincing win.
+The 21-year-old Sabalenka needed less than 75 minutes to complete the win, sending down seven aces and hitting 21 winners in clinching her third title in six months — after those in Wuhan and Zhuhai.

+Sabalenka sealed the first set with an ace, and survived five break points against the two-time Wimbledon champion in the fourth game of the second set.

+Kvitova sent a volley wide to give Sabalenka the title on her fourth championship point.

 Kvitova beat No. 1-ranked Ashleigh Barty on Friday for the first time in more than a year to play for her second Qatar Open title.
 The Czech player won the 2018 final against Garbine Muguruza,